DGAP-Public Voting Rights: Rheinmetall AG (english) () | aktiencheck.de

 b.1.
 Instruments according to Sec.
 25 para.
 1 No. 1 WpHG

-Type of Expiration or Exercise or Voting Voting instrument maturity date conversion rights rights in period absolute % Right of n/a n/a 300000 0.69 % recall Total 300000 0.69 %
+Type of Expiration or Exercise or Voting Voting instrument maturity date conversion rights rights in period absolute % Shares on Loan N/A At any time 10000 0.02 % (right to recall) Total 10000 0.02 %

 b.2.
 Instruments according to Sec.
 25 para.
 1 No. 2 WpHG